Hit enter to search or ESC to close

 Typically, contract works insurance was arranged by the contractors.
 As construction projects have become more complex, it is now more common for the property owner to arrange contract works insurance.
 In the event the contractor defaults or closes their business, the principal will then have certainty of cover.

-It is designed to cover work that’s underway and can pay to repair or redo the work in progress if it’s damaged by an insured event like fire, flood, storm, vandalism or theft.
+Contract works is designed to cover work that’s underway.
+It can pay for repair or redoing the work in progress if it’s damaged by an insured event like fire, flood, storm, vandalism or theft.
 This can include the cost of the labour, materials and tools to get the work back to the stage it was at before it was damaged.

 Not all eventualities are covered.
 It won’t cover consequential loss, loss due to delay, penalties, liquidated damages and construction plant, equipment and tools, faulty design, workmanship or materials.
 Contract works insurance doesn’t cover existing constructions that are on the site.
 Talk to a broker to understand more about cover options.